dclipca/musicalike/README.md

 react-native run-ios

-# The app was tested only on Android
+# the app was tested only on Android
 ```